cosmo0/arcade-manager/README.md

   * Create games list from folder

 Obviously, this tool does not download roms.

+## Usage

+Launch ArcadeManager on a computer running Windows, MacOS or Linux.
+If you're using a Rapsberry Pi for emulation (or another computer), it will connect to it using network shares.

+ArcadeManager includes help pages: click on the "help" link at the bottom of the main screen.
+Let me know if you have any trouble using it.

+## External help

 If you are new to arcade emulation, please read these resources: